 - Type in cd\ followed by the path of your file.
 You can look at it in Windows Explorer to find the path.
-It will be at the top of File Explorer and you can right click within that bar to copy the path to text if you want (shown below).
-Make sure you include the whole command in double quotes if you have any spaces in the filename or anywhere in the path.
+It will be at the top of File Explorer, and you can right-click within that bar to copy the path to text if you want (shown below).
+Ensure you include the whole command in double quotes if you have spaces in the filename or anywhere in the path.

-- Then type in del /f follwed by the filename and extension you want to delete and hit enter.
+- Then type in del /f followed by the filename and extension you want to delete and hit enter.

 Your file should be gone after this.
 If it comes back with an ownership issue, go back to the earlier part of this article to install the take ownership feature and try again.

 You can do the same thing with folders.
 However, you’ll need to substitute:

 Download and install LockHunter.
 It’s a free tool that works well when all else fails, or you are looking for the least complicated fix.

 Doing it this way eliminates the need to do anything technical and allows you to force delete files and folders using a graphical user interface.

 It’s a foolproof unlocker and will work with most versions of Windows.